Multi-Modal Level-of-Service Indicators

 Ease of obtaining user information. |

-· Availability, accuracy and understandability of route, schedule and fare information, at stops, stations, destinations; by Internet and mobile telephone; and by transit agency staff and other information providers. · Real-time transit vehicle arrival information. · Information available to service people with special needs (audio or visual disabilities, inability to read or understand the local language, etc.) |
+· Availability, accuracy and understandability of route, schedule and fare information, at stops, stations, destinations; by Internet and mobile telephone; and by transit agency staff and other information providers. · Real-time transit vehicle arrival information. · Information available for people with special needs (audio or visual disabilities, inability to read or understand the local language, etc.) |

 Courtesy and responsiveness |